chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 We are thankful to reviewers for their work.
 In this response, we address the referees main concerns.

+Before that, we want to address one of the main concerns of referees A and C:

+* There is now a formalization of this work in Coq

+Details below.

+## Overall comments

-First, we reiterate the broader context of our work: Thin air is a problem with the semantics of all optimized concurrent languages.
+We reiterate the broader context of our work: Thin air is a problem with the semantics of all optimized concurrent languages.
 There are only a handful of solutions and all have deficiencies.
 We focus on denotations with semantic dependency (SDEP) and sequential composition for the following